You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Besides your website, you can also create a presentation deck of your packages where you go into more detail.

-Some coaches prefer to only share their rates in their pitch deck or on an unlisted landing page they only share with prospects.
+Some coaches prefer to only share their rates in their pitch deck or on an unlisted landing page only shown to prospects.
 Others like to be transparent about their prices and list them publicly on their website.

 It’s completely up to you which one you choose.
 Just make sure the value you offer is crystal clear in all your branding assets.